-Online access to the British Journal of Play Therapy
+Online access to the British Journal of Play Therapy:

-Abstracts of articles published in the British Journal of Play Therapy will be available for download by the general public from the BAPT website: BAPT Publication Page.
+Abstracts of articles published in the British Journal of Play Therapy will be available for download by all members of the general public from the BAPT website: BAPT Publication Page.

-Electronic copies of the British Journal of Play Therapy are available to students on BAPT-accredited play therapy training courses only via the BAPT Journals page of the BAPT website members area.
+Electronic copies of all issues of the British Journal of Play Therapy are available to Members and students on BAPT-accredited play therapy training courses via the BAPT Journals page of the BAPT website members' area.
+From 2024 all past and current volumes of BJPT are available to access from an archive ProQuest One Psychology, subscribed to by many national and international institutions.
+This means BJPT articles are now shown in library searches and available digitally with just a click.

-Submission Deadlines
+Submission Deadlines: